 For treatment of any challenge, CooperRiis takes a holistic approach.
 We don’t focus on the diagnosis, we focus on helping.
 What can you do?
 What does sound good to you?
 How can we best help you?
-Some of the therapy modalities we find useful for treating depression are:
+Some of the most effective evidence-based therapy modalities for treating major depressive disorders include:

 - Group and Individual Therapy